Psychedelic/nft-marketplace/docs/service.md

 - to make an offer, you must set a proper allowance for marketplace for a users funds.
 This can be a one time, really high amount, or with each offer.
 - If the allowance is set with each offer, the amount allowed for marketplace should always be equal or more than the total amount offered for a user.
-- A user must also have at least the amount offered held in their wallet, this is double checked in the backend, but FE should also track a users' wallets' balances

 ```